Locals to hold prayer vigil for George Floyd, Friday afternoon

 Now, a group of local ministers and community leaders are organizing a prayer vigil in honor of Floyd, and using the gathering as an opportunity to pray for peace.

-According to The Advocate, the vigil will be held at 2 p.m. at the Old State Capitol on North Boulevard in downtown Baton Rouge.
+The vigil will be held at 2 p.m. at the Old State Capitol on North Boulevard in downtown Baton Rouge.

 The Louisiana Baptist Conference released the following information early Friday morning: